inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 # Links

 * Do you like GF and Python?
 Wish you could write GF in a more familiar environment?
-Here's a Jupyter notebook for writing GF grammars and running GF shell: [https://github.com/kwarc/gf_kernel](https://github.com/kwarc/gf_kernel)
+Here's a Jupyter kernel for writing GF grammars and running GF shell in a Jupyter notebook: [github.com/kwarc/gf_kernel](https://github.com/kwarc/gf_kernel)

 * This post has concentrated on PGF the library.
 But maybe you're curious about PGF the file format and the compilation?
 You can get the gist of it in [my blog](https://inariksit.github.io/gf/2018/06/13/pmcfg.html), and a thorough description in [Krasimir's PhD thesis](http://www.cse.chalmers.se/~krasimir/phd-thesis.pdf).

+* At some point, I'm planning to write a follow-up post comparing the two Haskell options: `PGF` (native Haskell library) vs. `PGF2` (Haskell bindings to the C library).
+When such a post exists, I'll link it here.